-Commissioner of Internal Revenue vs Robertson
+Commissioner of Internal Revenue vs Frank Robertson

-Political Law – Sovereignty
+143 SCRA 397 – Political Law – Sovereignty

-HELD: The law and the facts of the case are so clear that there is no room left for doubt the validity of private respondents’ defense.
+HELD: Yes.
+The law and the facts of the case are so clear that there is no room left for doubt the validity of the brothers’ defense.
 In order to avail oneself of the tax exemption under the RP-US Military Bases Agreement: he must be a national of the United States employed in connection with the construction, maintenance, operation or defense, of the bases, residing in the Philippines by reason of such employment, and the income derived is from the U.S. Government (Art.
 XII par.
 2 of PI-US Military Bases Agreement of 1947).
 Said circumstances are all present in the case at bar.